feedhenry/feedhenry.github.io/overview.md

 FeedHenry was initially built by a mobile application services company of the same name based in Waterford, Ireland.
 In September 2014, Red Hat acquired FeedHenry, and in keeping with their [philosophy](http://community.redhat.com/software/), began the process of open-sourcing the platform.
-With the acquisition, FeedHenry's supported offerings released under the [Red Hat Mobile Application Platform](https://www.redhat.com/en/technologies/mobile/application-platform) brand and the "FeedHenry" name was retained for releasing related open source projects.
+Following the acquisition, FeedHenry's supported offerings were released under the [Red Hat Mobile Application Platform](https://www.redhat.com/en/technologies/mobile/application-platform) brand, and the "FeedHenry" name was retained for releasing related open source projects.

 ### Components